 Students can spend a semester or year abroad at one of 57 exchange partner institutions, while continuing to pay tuition and fees to UM.
 Some partner universities offer a "Study Abroad" program, where students pay a discounted tuition rate to the host university, rather than to UM; currently, this option is available in Australia, Ireland, and New Zealand.
 Room and board are usually paid to the foreign university.

 International Student Exchange Program (ISEP)

 UM is a member of ISEP, which allows students to spend a semester, year, or summer abroad at one of ISEP's 172 member institutions in 54 foreign countries.
 ISEP offers reciprocal exchanges in which UM students pay tuition, room and board at UM, yet attend an ISEP member institution abroad.
 This creates a space for an international student to attend UM.
 To participate in ISEP-Direct programs, students generally pay a program fee covering tuition, room and board through UM to ISEP.

 Through UM's Faculty-Directed Programs, student groups led by UM professors explore the cultures, languages, literatures, and history of other countries, earning credits toward their degrees at UM.

 The University of Montana provides abundant and varied resources for undergraduate students and their faculty mentors to pursue undergraduate research and creative scholarship.
-Many opportunities are available for students to participate in research.
 The Undergraduate Research website offers information on scholarships, research opportunities, and departments offering research courses.